sara-martin-alonso/sara-martin-alonso/README.md

 **📚 Anything else?**

 Yes!
-My university studies are focused on Spanish Philology and Language Teaching, which gave me a good insight of literature and linguistics.
+My university studies are focused on Spanish Philology and Language Teaching, which gives me a good insight of literature and linguistics.
 I also enjoy creative activities such as 📷 Photography, 📄 Origami or 🎭 Improv Theatre.

 ### Thanks for passing by!